 Peter Altorfer, born in 1953, is a Swiss citizen.
-He studied law at the University of Zurich and holds a doctorate in law (Dr. iur.).
+He studied law at the University of Zurich, where he took his doctorate in law (Dr. iur.).
+He was admitted to the bar as attorney-at-law in 1982.
 He attended the PED program at the IMD, Lausanne.
 Until 1988, he worked at Bank Leu AG.
 He subsequently joined the law firm Wenger & Vieli in Zurich, where he is now a partner, specializing in bank and company law as well as estate planning.
-Peter Altorfer sits on the Boards of Directors of several companies, including agta record ag in Fehraltorf, BIH SA in Rapperswil-Jona, and of a private and foreign bank, as well as unlisted investment and real estate companies as well as charitable foundations in Switzerland.
+Peter Altorfer sits on the Boards of Directors of several companies, including agta record ag in Fehraltorf, BIH SA in Rapperswil-Jona, Privatbank Bellerive AG in Zurich and Nomura Bank (Schweiz) AG in Zurich, and further non-listed investment and real estate companies as well as charitable foundations in Switzerland.
 He has been a member of the Board of Directors of Forbo Holding Ltd since March 2005.